 No greater opportunity exists to change and improve lives than addressing population health challenges.
 The Institute is taking on the biggest, most important health challenges facing our communities.

 The Institute's focus on working together is a key piece of NKU’s commitment to forging partnerships to address population health initiatives.
 When we come together, we can uncover breakthrough solutions to our society's most challenging population health problems.

 Working with our campus and community partners, we are transforming health science education to better equip, empower, and most importantly, inspire health workers of tomorrow.

-The Institute for Health Innovation at Northern Kentucky University and the Neonatal Abstinence Syndrome Coalition of Kentucky (NASCKY) are proud to partner on our first Neonatal Abstinence Syndrome (NAS) Support Group.
-Parents, grandparents, and other guardians of children diagnosed with Neonatal Abstinence Syndrome are invited to NKU’s campus after work for support and to discuss opportunities for awareness and advocacy of NAS in the Northern Kentucky region.
+The Institute for Health Innovation at Northern Kentucky University and the Neonatal Abstinence Syndrome Coalition of Kentucky (NASCKY) are proud to partner on the Neonatal Abstinence Syndrome (NAS) Support Group.
+Parents, grandparents, and other guardians of children diagnosed with Neonatal Abstinence Syndrome are invited to come to the meeting for support and to discuss opportunities for awareness and advocacy of NAS in the Northern Kentucky region.

 RSVP to Carolyn Noe at email@example.com for our catering headcount.